-Objective Status City Goal 1.
-Design and bid first stage of stormwater system In Progress cleaning and CCTV program.
-FY24 3 2.Identify all stormwater easements for In Progress maintenance cleaning.
-FY24 2 In Progress 3.
-Resume outfall sampling for TMDL permit limits.
-FY24 3 l In Progress 4.
-Hire an Assistant City Engineer.
-FY24 3 5.
-Identify all retention and detention basins In Progress throughout the city and do an initial inspection.
-FY24 2 chroughout the city and do an initial inspection.
-F124
+Objective Status City Goal

+l.
+Design and bid first stage of stormwater system In Progress

+cleaning and CCTV program.
+FY24 3

+2.Identify all stormwater easements for In Progress

+maintenance cleaning.
+FY24 2

+In Progress

+3. Resume outfall sampling for TMDL permit limits.
+FY24 3

+In Progress

+4. Hire an Assistant City Engineer.
+FY24 3

+5. Identify all retention and detention basins In Progress

+throughout the city and do an initial inspection.
+FY24 2